Your essential home cooling guide

 Air conditioner

-An ENERGY STAR®-certified high-efficiency model can cut cooling costs as much as 30 per cent*.
-While you may pay a little more up front, you will save on energy costs over time.
+An ENERGY STAR®-certified high-efficiency model can cut cooling costs as much as 30 per cent*, saving you energy costs over time.

 Proven reliability